Limpieza de sangre: Testing and eventual decline

 Official suppression of such entry requirements for the Army was enacted into law on 16 May 1865, and extended to naval appointments on 31 August of the same year.
 On 5 November 1865, a decree allowed children born out of wedlock, for whom ancestry could not be verified, to be able to enter into religious higher education (canons).
-On 26 October 1866, the test of blood purity was outlawed for the purposes of determining who might be admitted to college education.
-On 20 March 1870, a decree suppressed all use of blood purity standards in determining eligibility for any government position or any licensed profession.
+On 26 October 1866, the test of blood purity was outlawed to determine who might be admitted to college.
+On 20 March 1870, a decree suppressed all use of blood purity standards to determine eligibility for any government position or licensed profession.

+The belief among Basque intellectuals of the 19th century that the "Basque race" was free of foreign miscegenation became one of the bases of the racism in Sabino Arana's Basque nationalism.

-The discrimination was still present into the 20th century in some places such as Majorca.
-No Xueta (descendants of the Majorcan conversos) priests were allowed to say Mass in a cathedral until the 1960s.
+The discrimination was still present into the 20th century in some places such as Majorca, where no Xueta (descendants of the Majorcan conversos) priests were allowed to say Mass in a cathedral until the 1960s.
+During the Spanish Civil War, when Fascist Italy occupied Majorca in alliance with the Nationalist faction of Spain.
+Nazi authorities requested lists of persons with Jewish ancestry, planning to deport them to camps in France and in Italy, but the intervention of the bishop of Majorca Josep Miralles blocked their delivery.
+The mixing of German troops and the Corpo Truppe Volontarie with locals led some Palma women intending to marry foreign soldiers to obtain from Mayor Mateo Zaforteza Musoles certificates of not having Jewish ancestry.

+Although all those laws were suspended by the end of the 19th century, they set a precedent which allowed for a new form of religious discrimination based on blood.